-The new visa waiver program being developed by the EU, inspired by the US ESTA, is known as the Electronic Travel Information and Authorisation Service (ETIAS) and is planning to be implemented by 2021.
+The new visa waiver program being developed by the EU, inspired by the US ESTA, is known as the Electronic Travel Information and Authorisation Service (ETIAS) and is planning to be implemented by the end of 2022.

 The ETIAS program will require travelers from approximately 60 countries, including the US, Canada, Australia and Japan who currently travel to Europe authorization free to apply online for the ETIAS visa waiver before traveling and it is expected that nearly all applicants will receive their approved ETIAS travel authorization by email within minutes.
 However due to the nature and purpose of the EU ETIAS program there may be certain applicants who could be refused the ETIAS after applying.

 The approved ETIAS travel authorization for Europe will allow tourists from ETIAS eligible countries to enter the EU Schengen area and travel from to any of the Schengen zone countries within a 3 year period.
 The ETIAS is a multiple entry travel authorization for non-EU member citizens.

 Who could be denied an ETIAS?

 The completed ETIAS application will be screened against various European security databases including the ETIAS Watchlist and Interpol which means anyone who sends up a red flag during this screening process may be denied an ETIAS permit for Europe.

 It will be possible for the country that is processing the authorization to deny the ETIAS to any citizen who applies incorrectly or with false information, so it is very important to check all details included in the application correspond correctly to all identification documents and be completely truthful with any health or security questions.